martinsbabajide/martinsbabajide/README.md

 - 👯 I’m looking to collaborate on Uber
 - 🤔 I’m looking for help with back-end development
 - 💬 Ask me about android studio,html,css,javascript or any web and design related stuff
-- 📫 How to reach me: Twitter:@Manlikemartins Mail:babajide.martins@ontariotechu.net
+- 📫 How to reach me: Twitter:https://twitter.com/Manlikemartins Mail:babajide.martins@ontariotechu.net
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am ambidexerous